Skip to main content

 1

-A lead is the merchant application record.
-All subsequent data — business info, pricing, equipment, and compliance — attaches to this record.Endpoint: Create LeadPOST /v1/crm/leadsAt minimum, provide the merchant’s DBA name, legal name, and the agent or ISO the lead belongs to.
-Refer to the Leads Overview for a full description of the lead lifecycle and available fields.
+An application is the merchant application record.
+All subsequent data — business info, pricing, equipment, and compliance — attaches to this record.Endpoint: Create ApplicationPOST /v1/crm/leadsAt minimum, provide the merchant’s DBA name, legal name, and the agent or ISO the application belongs to.
+Refer to the Applications Overview for a full description of the application lifecycle and available fields.

 2